MarioniLab/geneBasisR/README.md

 Requirements for scRNA-seq data format:

-a) SingleCellExperiment object, containing assay 'logcounts' (henceforth referred to as sce).
+a) SingleCellExperiment object, containing assay 'logcounts'.
+Henceforth this SingleCellExperiment object will be referred to as sce.

 b) Rownames of sce correspond to unique gene identifiers.